o What do I have to do for my partner to love me again?

 It is better that you take control by telling him or her the details of your day rather than leave your whereabouts up to their imagination or nagging.
 This process of mistrust and “checking up on you” will ease up with time, but remember to Predict, Prevent, and Prepare.
 Call before you are late coming home from work.
 Deviation from your daily routine will trigger fear in the betrayed partner.
 Learn Imago Validation: walk in the shoes of the betrayed will help you understand and be thoughtful of his or her needs.
 One of the most important things is for you the adultery to forgive yourself.
 Forgiveness is a gift you give yourself.
 Remember, as we said before, most adulterer’s leave out of guilt, not from falling out of love.

 One useful way to take responsibility is to initiate and support the therapy process - this communicates to your partner that you value them and the relationship enough to invest the time and money to make it work.
-Our Relationship Rescue gives you a longer initial session with one of our senior team and access to an intensive online questionaire developed by the Gottman Research institute to help more effectively assess and guide the therapy.
+Our Relationship Rescue gives you a longer initial session with one of our senior team and to help more effectively assess and guide the therapy.

 A great overview of affairs and some good tips about how to get through.